deadlyvipers/dojo_rules/introduction.md

-On my way to becoming a GitHub Master, making my way through the Github track!
+On my way to becoming a GitHub Master.
+I love Ruby and JavaScript.